In this article:

 Passwords and MetaMask

 MetaMask uses passwords for a single purpose: to secure the app itself; in other words, to open the app, be it the Mobile app or the in-browser Extension.
-Once you've restored or created your wallet from your Secret Recovery Phrase, you won't need it on a regular basis (although you should keep it backed up and safe), and you will use your password (or fingerprint, on Mobile) to log in to the app.
+Once you've restored or created your wallet from your Secret Recovery Phrase, you won't need it on a regular basis (although you should keep it backed up and safe), and you will use your password (or more commonly on Mobile, biometric authentication such as facial recognition or your fingerprint) to unlock the app.
 For more details, see our article here.

-While a Secret Recovery Phrase is used to back up your entire MetaMask Wallet, including all accounts created in that wallet, each account has its own private key.
+While a Secret Recovery Phrase is used to create and restore your entire MetaMask Wallet, including all accounts created in that wallet, each account has its own private key.
 This key can be used to import that account, and that account only, into a different wallet.
 In a similar manner, single accounts from other crypto technologies can be imported to your MetaMask wallet.